holistiq/holistiq/docs/security_enhancements.md

 - [ ] Have a protocol for credential rotation if secrets are accidentally committed

 #### Production Deployment
-- [ ] Use platform-specific secrets management (Vercel/Netlify environment variables)
+- [ ] Use platform-specific secrets management (Netlify environment variables)
 - [ ] Implement secret rotation policies
 - [ ] Use a dedicated secrets management service for complex deployments
 - [ ] Implement least-privilege access to production credentials